Yunuuuu/ggalign/README.md

 # ggalign

-This package extends ggplot2 and offers several benefits for organizing and arranging plots.
-It is specifically designed to align the axes of multiple ggplot objects consistently.
-This functionality is particularly useful for plots where data order needs to be manipulated.
-One common application of this package is in effectively organizing combinations of plots, such as a dendrogram and a heatmap.
+This package extends ggplot2, enabling consistent axis alignment across multiple plots.
+It’s particularly useful for plots where data order needs to be manipulated, such as aligning a dendrogram with a heatmap.

 ## Installation